google/starthinker/tutorials/recipe.md

 ```

 - name: Shown in UI and used as key to store value.
-- default - Default value to insert if none given by UI or command line.
+- default - Default value to insert if blank given by UI or command line.
+If default is omitted, the field is removed from JSON entirely, allowing the task handler to detect a missing key and creatign its own default value.
 - description - Test explaining use of field value.
 - prefix - Appended to the value given by the user for name-spacing purposes.
 - order - The sequence in which fieds will be asked for in UI or command line.